 Bullying in School

 Bullying is one of the largest developmental issues public schools face today.
-It’s reported that 28% of high school students from grade 6 to grade 12 have been victims of bullying and 30% of students are the perpetrators of bullying.
+Research shows that 28% of high school students from grade 6 to grade 12 have been victims of bullying and 30% of students are the perpetrators of bullying.

-However, it is also reported that teachers are frequently unaware of how much bullying may be occurring in their schools at any given time.
-Both the act of bullying and the side effects of being bullied have a wide range of concerning detriments, from developmental issues to mental health concerns.
+Reports also show that teachers are frequently unaware of how much bullying may be occurring in their schools at any given time.
+The act of bullying and the side effects of being bullied have a wide range of concerning detriments, from developmental issues to mental health concerns.